Xmick01/Incident-Response-Report-Lab-with-LimaCharlie/README.md

 ## Step 1: Build the Lab Environment

-1. Create VMs: Set up Kali Linux and Windows VMs using a cloud provider or local virtualization software.
+1. Create VMs: Set up Kali Linux, Windows, and Ubuntu VMs using a cloud provider or local virtualization software.
 2. Configure Network: Use a Virtual Private Cloud (VPC) to ensure the VMs can communicate securely.

 ## Step 2: Simulate the Incident